 Types of contributions

 There are a few types of contributions.
 Each type has different priorities and requirements.
-When contributing, it’s important not to mix types and instead to create multiple contributions if needed.
+When contributing, it’s important not to mix types and instead, create multiple contributions if needed.
 The type of contribution affects how and when it is incorporated into Mbed OS.

-A license is the contract between the author permitting the use of software to others.
+A license is the contract between the user and owner of the software.
 It specifies what you can and cannot do when receiving the software.
-It provides protection for both the user and owner of the software.
-In an Mbed project, you can find the full terms of the license in a file named LICENSE.
+It provides protection for both the user and owner.
+In an Mbed project, the full terms of the license are in a file named LICENSE.
 Additionally, all source files must contain the SPDX identifier as a comment at the beginning of the file.

-Note that one repository may contain multiple, independent code bases, each with their own license.
+One repository may contain multiple, independent code bases, each with their own license.
 If you are integrating two libraries with different licenses, it is important that each library retain its original license.
 If a repository has software with multiple licenses, the contribution will be made according to the license of the file the contribution modifies.
-By creating a pull request on GitHub, you are agreeing to license your contributions under the same license as the original code.
+By creating a pull request on GitHub, you agree to license your contributions under the same license as the original code.
 This is commonly referred to as "inbound=outbound".
 This enables contributions to happen in a quick and effortless way and encourages collaboration.